mohamedmhussein/python-p3-cli-project-budget-tracker/README.md

    ```

 The CLI will display a menu with various options for managing your financial data.
 You can select options to add expenses, create categories, sort expenses, calculate sums, and more.
 The menu-driven interface makes it easy to interact with the application and perform different financial tasks.

+## Files and Modules

+The Budget Tracker CLI consists of several Python files, each serving a specific purpose:

+- `models.py`: Contains SQLAlchemy classes for the Expense and Category tables and initializes them when run.
+- `functions.py`: Defines functions used throughout the application for database operations and data processing.
+- `seed_categories.py`: Populates the Category table with sample category data for testing purposes.
+- `seed_expenses.py`: Populates the Expense table with sample expense data for testing purposes.
+- `cli.py`: The main entry point of the application that provides the command-line interface and menu options.

 ### What Goes into a README?